The National Domestic Violence Hotline:

 Nurse-Family Partnership – a voluntary, free maternal and childhood health program, Nurse-Family Partnership gives first-time moms valuable knowledge and support throughout pregnancy and until their babies reach two years of age.
 Partnering first-time moms with caring nurse home visitors empowers these mothers to confidently create a better life for their children and themselves.

-Darkness to Light - nationally available program proven to increase knowledge, improve attitudes and change child protective behaviors.
-The program is available online or to be taught in group sessions.
+Darkness to Light – nationally available program proven to increase knowledge, improve attitudes and change child protective behaviors.
+This site also has a list of state-by-state resources.

 National Children’s Alliance: is a professional membership organization dedicated to helping local communities respond to allegations of child abuse in ways that are effective and efficient – and put the needs of child victims first.